technologiesoutcomes/assignments/assignments7/README.md

 ## CICD, Infrastructure as as Code (IaC), Terraform, Packer and Ansible

-1. Your provisioning architecture has been partitioned into two tiers - a base network infrastructure tier and an application tier - each of which is provisioined using Terraform.
-Each tier has its own state file.
+1. Your provisioning architecture has been partitioned into two tiers - a base network infrastructure tier and an application tier - each of which is provisioined using Terraform and has its own state file.
 Describe how you could dynamically retrieve parameters that are held in the base network tier state file from within the application tier Terraform definitions.